worksofgenius/car_scraper/README.md

 $ gem install kimurai
 ```

+Install this project locally.
+In the car_scraper_each.rb file, insert the desired url for each food truck from https://kitchencars-japan.com/k/____.

-To run this project, install it locally:
+Then run this project:

 ```
 $ cd ../car_scraper
-$ ruby car_scraper.rb
+$ ruby car_scraper_each.rb
 ```
-Open carData.csv to view the parsed data.
+Open carDataEach.csv to view the parsed data.